Part 14 — Disclosure log

-14.14 There is currently one determination in force: Freedom of Information (Disclosure Log – Exempt Documents) Determination 2018.
+14.22 There is currently one determination in force: Freedom of Information (Disclosure Log – Exempt Documents) Determination 2018.
 This determination covers:

-- information in a document that was an exempt document at the time that access was given by the agency or minister to the applicant
+- information in a document that was an exempt document at the time that access was given by the agency or minister to the applicant and

-- information in a document that the agency or minister would have decided was an exempt document at the time that access was given to the applicant, if the request for that document had been received from a person other than the applicant
+- information in a document that the agency or minister would have decided was an exempt document at the time that access was given to the applicant, if the request for that document had been received from a person other than the applicant.

 Disclosure log exceptions — when publication would be ‘unreasonable’

-[A]n agency may have released an exempt document to a particular applicant in connection with a research project, in connection with legal proceedings in which the applicant is involved, or because the confidential nature of information in a document would not be jeopardised by selective release to a particular FOI applicant.
+[A]n agency may have released an exempt document to a particular FOI applicant in connection with a research project, in connection with legal proceedings in which the FOI applicant is involved, or because the confidential nature of information in a document would not be jeopardised by selective release to a particular FOI applicant.
 In these circumstances, the agency or Minister may decide that it is unreasonable to publish this information more widely in a disclosure log.

-14.19 Whether it would be unreasonable to publish in the disclosure log personal information about an Australian Government officer will depend on a number of factors that should be considered on a case by case basis.
-The factors include the nature of the information, the seniority of the officer, and whether the officer has made out a special case against disclosure.
-As a general guide, it would be open to a decision maker to decide in a particular instance that it is unreasonable to publish in a disclosure log the direct line work telephone number of an officer, or the signature of an officer.
-On the other hand, it is commonplace that published documents contain the names of officers involved in agency decision making.
-An agency may wish to consult affected staff as to whether potential harm could arise from publishing their names.
+14.27 Whether it would be unreasonable to publish personal information about an Australian Government officer on the disclosure log will depend on a number of factors that should be considered case by case.
+These factors include the nature of the information, the seniority of the officer, and whether the officer has made out a special case against disclosure.
+As a general guide, it is open to a decision maker to decide in a particular instance that it is unreasonable to publish on a disclosure log the direct work telephone number of an officer, or an officer’s signature.
+On the other hand, published documents will often contain the names of officers involved in agency decision making.
+An agency may wish to consult affected staff about whether potential harm could arise from publishing their names.

 Making information publicly available